 Visiting European museums in the late 1990s, Beninese artist Meschac Gaba couldn’t imagine how the art he wanted to create could be integrated into them.
 The Museum of Contemporary African Art 1997–2002 is his response.

-The work is an immersive twelve-room installation – two sections of which are displayed here.
-Gaba creates new spaces for sociability, study and play, in which the boundaries between everyday life and art, and observation and participation are blurred.
+The work is an immersive twelve-room installation – one section of which is displayed here – that questions the function of the museum and challenges preconceptions of African art.
+Gaba creates new spaces for sociability, study and play, in which the boundaries between everyday life and art, and between observation and participation, are blurred.